Requirements for Admission

 - Successful interview with an admissions committee member.

-Because UNC Chapel Hill can only extend its resources to a limited number of qualified international students, admission is highly competitive.
+International Applicants: Because UNC Chapel Hill can only extend its resources to a limited number of qualified international students, we encourage you to apply early.
 International student applications are reviewed on an individual basis and final decisions on admissibility are determined only after all factors and credentials related to an applicant's educational background as well as other admission criteria have been considered.
 The international student's application should demonstrate thorough and excellent preparation for studying in the U.S. Meeting the minimum admissions requirements and criteria may not be sufficient to be considered for admission.
 Due to the highly competitive nature of the admissions process, UNC Chapel Hill may restrict admission to those international applicants who are permanent residents of the U.S. and have studied at UNC Chapel Hill or another U.S. university all four years of their undergraduate studies.

 Statement of Purpose

-- Experiences that led to you considering a career in accounting
+- What experiences have led you to consider a career in accounting?

-- Why the Master of Accounting Program would be a good fit for you
+- Why would the UNC Kenan-Flagler Master of Accounting Program be a good fit for you?